 The procedures contained and specified within the document include; the end to end processes, timings and roles and responsibilities for parties involved

-The document provides procedures that the Network Operators, Sharing Registered Users and the User Agents shall comply with.
+The document provides procedures that the Transporters, the Central Data Service Provider (CDSP), Sharing Registered Users and the User Agents shall comply with.

-The document set out below meets the Transporter’s obligation to prepare guidelines, while the Document Control Section records changes, which have been made to the guidelines.
+The document set out below meets the CDSP obligation to prepare guidelines, while the Document Control Section records changes, which have been made to the guidelines.
 The document is published on the Joint Office of Gas Transporters website, www.gasgovernance.co.uk.

-The Transporters would welcome comments from Users on the published document at any time, which should be sent to enquiries@gasgovernance.co.uk.
-In accordance with the UNC, the Transporters will put any revisions they propose should be made to the document to the Uniform Network Code Committee for approval.
+The CDSP would welcome comments from Users on the published document at any time, which should be sent to enquiries@gasgovernance.co.uk.
+In accordance with the UNC, the CDSP will put any revisions they propose should be made to the document to the Uniform Network Code Committee for approval.

 CONTENTS

-Document Control Development Guidelines Introduction
+Document Control Development Guidelines

+Introduction

 Uniform Network Code Basis and Rules

 Set Up of SSMPs